SharanSMenon/sharan-blog/content/blog/2019-11-11-creating-a-graphql-project.md

 date: 2019-11-12T01:26:01.653Z
 description: A project setup for GraphQL
 ---
-GraphQL is a powerful query language for API's developed by the team at Facebook.
+GraphQL is a powerful query language for APIs developed by the team at Facebook.
 There are a variety of tools that you can use to create a GraphQL API.
 We will use [Apollo Server](https://www.apollographql.com/) in this tutorial.
 This project will be very simple but you can easily expand it.
 You will learn the basics of GraphQL.

 ## Prerequisites